Learning to Generate Rigid Body Interactions with Video Diffusion Models: Experiments

-\paragraph{Qualitative comparison.} We demonstrate the improvements of \methodname against the CogVideoX backbone in Figure~\ref{fig:Comparison}.
-We also provide extensive video comparison \textit{on all \real against all baselines} in the supplementary material (details are in Appendix~\ref{sec:appendix-videos}).
-We noticed that CogVideoX suffers mainly from hallucinations, making multiple objects fly or completely disappear.
-Instead, \methodname generates realistic interactions with other objects if they are present in the path of motion of the initial moving object showing a correct understanding of rigid body dynamics.
+We demonstrate qualitative improvements on \emph{Real World} scenes.
+While for space reasons we compare only with the backbone CogVideoX in Figure~\ref{fig:Comparison}, we include detailed comparisons against all baselines in the Appendix.
+We noticed that CogVideoX suffers from unrealistic interactions, making objects fly or disappear.
+Instead, KineMask generates realistic interactions with other objects if they are present in the path of motion of the initial moving object, showing a correct understanding of rigid body dynamics.
 We also show (Figure~\ref{fig:Comparison}, bottom left) complex interactions that require implicit 3D understanding, making the glass of juice fall and crash as a result of motion, and multi-object motion and interactions (bottom right).
-We preserve the input motion direction and object consistency in different types of real-world scenarios, showing a strong generalization of the knowledge acquired from simulated videos.\looseness=-1
+Our realistic real world outputs show a strong generalization of the knowledge acquired from simulated videos.\looseness=-1